-The good news It has now been three days and his recovery has been this side of a miracle.
-We both thought he would be down for a week but here we are today, and his wellness quotient is at 90%.
+The good news It has now been three days, and his recovery has been a miracle.
+We both thought he would be down for a week, but here we are today, and his wellness quotient is at 90%.

 How to Make DIY Healing Vapor Rub

 This is so darn easy that it is almost embarrassing.
 I am first going to describe what I did, then add some variations.